Anjana Om Kashyap: Reception

-Miscellaneous

-While reporting about the 2019 Bihar encephalitis outbreak, Kashyap entered the neonatal ICU at Sri Krishna Medical College and Hospital and started haranguing the on-duty pediatrician.
+While reporting about the 2019 Bihar encephalitis outbreak, Kashyap entered the neonatal ICU at Sri Krishna Medical College and Hospital and started haranguing the on-duty paediatrician.
 She was widely criticised for her inappropriate behaviour.
 The Indian Medical Association subsequently filed a complaint against her, for endangering the lives of children, in an attempt to gain publicity.

 Personal life

 Kashyap is married to Mangesh Kashyap, an officer of the 1995 Delhi, Andaman and Nicobar Islands Police Service cadre.
 Anjana met Mangesh during her days at Delhi University.
 Mangesh was the erstwhile Addl.
 Deputy Commissioner of the Delhi Police and since 2016, has been the Chief Vigilance Officer of South Delhi Municipal Corporation.
 They have a son and a daughter.

+Dharmendra's Death News Fiasco

+On the morning of 11 November 2025, Kashyap aired an unverified and false report claiming that veteran actor Dharmendra had died.
+After the story got viral, many prominent figures condoled Dharmendra's death on X only to delete their posts after finding out that the actor did not die but was infact receiving treatment.
+Aaj Tak and India Today later expressed apologies on their social media handles.
+She became a target for trolls who in turn started sharing news of her fake death.